Pedro-vk/pi-challenge-angular2/README.md

-# Pi Challenge - Angular 2 - Frontend
+# Pi Challenge - Angular 2

 Angular 2 front for Pi Challenge code test (wording should be in the same directory as this file, same name, PDF extension).